tribp/DSMR-Fluvius-MQTT-Openhab/README.md

     - Protocol: The used protocol is a 'mix' of both specifications.
 As a result all nice 'Dutch' opensource solutions for reading the Smart meter don't work or only partially.

-    Solution = I merged both specifications into a new version of 'OBIS' object file in orde to be able to have the right 'OBIS' object model for the 'Fluvius P1 telegrams'.
-This does not solve the whole problem but is a important piece of it.
+    Solution = I merged both specifications into a new version of 'OBIS' object file in order to be able to have the right 'OBIS' object model for the 'Fluvius P1 telegrams'.
+This does not solve the whole problem but is an important piece of it.

     - Openhab: The openhab DSMR 5 BINDING, this the openhab middelware to connect to the P1 port, also follows the DSMR 5 spec and can only read parts of the Fluvius telegrams.

 **Solution:** The approach I took was to 'decouple' the problem via MQTT since rewriting a new openhab binding was no option.

-**First part** of the solution is, while adapting a existing opensource initiatif, a python app on a rasspberrypy that reads the telegram, converts it following the 'Fluvius OBIS' object model and than sending this readings over MQTT to a 'MQTT broker'.
+**First part** of the solution is, while adapting an existing opensource initiatif (see ref), a python app on a rasspberrypy that reads the telegram, converts it following the 'Fluvius OBIS' object model and than sending this readings over MQTT to a 'MQTT broker'.

 **Optional** you can also run this python app as a Linux service, so it can nicely run in the background and will automatically start if Py is rebooted.